2:1 undergraduate degree (or equivalent) in a relevant subject.

-Increasingly, big data are used to track and trace social trends and behaviours.
-In turn, governments, business and industries worldwide are rapidly recruiting graduates who can understand and analyse big data.
+Increasingly, big data is used to track and trace social trends and behaviours.
 This course addresses how big data challenge traditional research processes, and impact on security, privacy, ethics, and governance and policy.
 You will learn practical and theoretical data skills, both in quantitative methods and the wider theoretical implications about how big data are transforming disciplinary boundaries.

-You will take three core modules and a dissertation.
-Three option modules allow further specialisation.
+You'll take three core modules and a dissertation.
+Optional modules (see below) allow further specialisation.
 Lab work, report writing, data skills training and guest lectures by industry experts will form an integral part of your learning experience.
 You will be invited to attend short certified ‘Masterclasses’ to further extend your methodological repertoire.
-An annual Spring Camp on a key theme (e.g. health; networks; food) is also provided, allowing you to gain expertise in a wide range of cutting-edge quantitative methods.
+An annual Spring Camp on a key theme (e.g. forecasting; visualisation) is also provided, allowing you to gain expertise in a wide range of cutting-edge quantitative methods.